tamuhey/textspan/README.md

 ```

 Returns the span indices of `original_text` from the tokens based on the shortest edit script (SES).
-This is useful, for example, when you get the spans in the original text of tokens obtained in the normalized text.
+This is useful, for example, when you want to get the spans in the original text of tokens obtained in the normalized text.

 ```python
 >>> import textspan